magentabusiness/magentabusiness.github.io/docs/paas/eu/getting-started-guides/helloworld.md

 layout: docwithnav-paas-eu
 assignees:
 - ashvayka
-title: Getting Started with ThingsBoard Cloud
+title: Getting Started with IoT Hub Cloud
-description: Getting started with ThingsBoard open-source IoT platform and simulated IoT devices
+description: Getting started with IoT Hub open-source IoT platform and simulated IoT devices

 step1:
     0:
         image: https://img.thingsboard.io/helloworld/getting-started-pe/hello-world-1-1-provision-device-1-pe.png
-        title: 'Login to your ThingsBoard instance and go to the "Devices" page of the "Entities" section;'
+        title: 'Login to your IoT Hub instance and go to the "Devices" page of the "Entities" section;'
     1:
         image: https://img.thingsboard.io/helloworld/getting-started-pe/hello-world-1-1-provision-device-2-pe.png
         title: 'By default, you navigate to the device group “All”.
 Click on the "+" icon in the top right corner of the table and then select "Add new device" from drop-down menu;'